HBO: You previously explored the heroin epidemic in 1999 with BLACK TAR HEROIN. Why is it an important topic for you?

 HBO: In your opinion, what would best help in the fight against heroin?

 STEVEN: It’s really complicated.
 I’m a filmmaker, not an expert, but it seems to me that the prescription opiates are too plentiful and easy to abuse.
 They’re sitting in the medicine cabinet and you can crush them, then smoke them, sniff them or shoot them up.
-Pharma Pharmaceuticals was forced to make Oxycontin tamper-proof by turning it into a gel tablet that can’t be smoked, sniffed or shot up.
+Purdue Pharma was forced to make Oxycontin tamper-proof by turning it into a gel tablet that can’t be smoked, sniffed or shot up.
 Their sales immediately dropped.
 Why can’t they do that to all the opiates?
 What would that cost?
 A few cents a tablet for a $15 billion a year business?